 Feedback on this page

-Calvin Beckford was born in 1958 in Exeter, Devon, England
+Calvin Beckford MICS (Member of the Institute for Community Safety) was born in 1958 in Exeter, Devon, England

 He joined the London Metropolitan Police Service in 1978 and after fulfilling a wide variety of policing roles, including a most rewarding three years as the Home Beat in Central and North Acton, became particularly interested in the effectiveness of crime prevention.
 This was mainly because his role included the investigation of domestic burglaries on his patch, many of which need not have happened if only the occupants had done more to secure their property.
 In 1987 Calvin was offered the role of Crime Prevention Officer for Acton and then two years later took on the new role of Crime Prevention Design Adviser (CPDA) for the Police Borough of Ealing administering the new police ‘Secured by Design’ initiative amongst other things.